 News of the STUDIO OPENING will be sent via email and social media.
 You are welcome to subscribe to our free NEWSLETTER to receive class updates directly into your inbox.
 Join us on INSTAGRAM and FACEBOOK.

 I’m excited and looking forward to meeting you.
 Feel free to be in touch if you’re curious about the classes.

 Recently we gifted 12 splendid quilts to the children at the Midland Womens’ Refuge.
 I feel extremely proud of our achievements this year… the high standard of work and the willing support and enthusiasm within the group is a credit to the girls.
 A tremendous effort and a marvellous team indeed!

 Karen Adams, Marnelke Colegate, Elaine Gustavino, Lesley Moon, Annelieske Noteboom, Cathy Robertson, Doreen Smith, Joy Thrum, Jennifer Williams, Kate Williams, Trish Wykman… a splendid team!

-A fabulous bundle of children’s quilts delivered to a local Womens’ Refuge just in time for Christmas… Jan Mullen pattern ‘With Kissez Spread’.
+A fabulous bundle of children’s quilts were delivered to a local Womens’ Refuge just in time for Christmas… Jan Mullen pattern ‘With Kissez Spread’.
 We completed the year with a large bundle of small (18″x24″) neonate quilts to gift to both Princess Margaret and King Edward Hospitals.